oscardelalanza/Grid-fframework/README.md

 - CSS3

 ## Live Demo

 [Live version](https://rawcdn.githack.com/bruna-genz/unsplash-clone/81f9bb9b837b4dd78dc701ec332c15a17b626d6f/index.html) of a clone from [Unsplash](https://unsplash.com/) homepage, which was built with the goal of testing this framework.

 ## Getting Started

-To get a local copy up and running follow these simple example steps.
+> To get a local copy up and running follow these simple example steps.
-- open a new terminal and run the following command:
-- `git clone git@github.com:oscardelalanza/Grid-framework.git`

 ### Prerequisites

-- web browser
+- `Git`

 ### Setup

+To clone the project in your local environment do the following.

+- Open a new `terminal` window and navigate to the directory where the project will be stored.
+- Run the command `git clone git@github.com:oscardelalanza/Grid-framework.git`.
+- Run the command `cd Grid-framework` to enter the project directory.

+### Install

-- copy and paste the `css` folder with all his content into the `root` of your project
+- Copy and paste the `css` folder  and the `Open_Sans` folder with all his content into the `root` of your project.
+- Link the `framework.css` file to your `html files`.

 ## Authors